SwiftGGTeam/the-swift-programming-language-in-chinese/GrammarQueries.rst

     What's the reason behind formulating the grammar in this way?

 ..
+You have essentially expression sequences here, and within it are parts of the expressions.
+We're calling them "expressions" even though they aren' what we ordinarily think of as expressions.
+We have this two-phase thing where we do the expression sequence parsing which gives a rough parse tree.
+Then after name binding we know operator precedence and we do a second phase of parsing that builds something that's a more traditional tree.

+..
+You're going to care about this if you're adding new operators -- it's not a high priority.
+We could probably loosely describe this process by saying that the parser handles it as a flat list and then applies the operator precedence to make a more typical parse tree.
+   At some point, we will probably have to document the syntax around creating operators.
+This may need to come up in the language guide in respect to the spacing rules -- ``x + y * z`` is diffirent than ``x + y* z``.

+..
 TODO: Depending on how strict we want to be with naming our syntactic categories,
     and the answer to the tech review question above, we may want to rename this to something like a binary-expression-clause,